SudoSweatLord/SudoSweatLord/README.md

 # Hi, I'm Klaus Kevin Fahrenberger 👋

-I'm on a journey of constant improvement and exploration in the realm of web development.
+I'm on a journey of constant improvement and exploration in the realm of programming.
 I thrive on problem-solving and love the challenge of learning new things.
 Currently, I'm deeply engaged in hands-on projects, each one a stepping stone towards mastery.